Skip to Content

 • To satisfy FERC license surrender requirements, and to eliminate long-term risks and obligations, EWEB will need to remove Leaburg Dam and restore Leaburg Lake to river form.

-• EWEB is working with Lane County and Oregon Department of Transportation to explore options for impacts to the transportation system resulting from the decommissioning effort.
+• EWEB is working with Lane County and Oregon Department of Transportation and has hired a consultant to explore options for impacts to the transportation system resulting from the decommissioning effort.

 • EWEB will modify Leaburg Canal for safe stormwater conveyance, pursuing opportunities to support obligated water rights holders.